On the number of independent solutions of algebraic differential equations: Order one differential equations

 It is well-known that in this case ($p$ is $\mc C$-internal and weakly $\mc C$-orthogonal) the action of the binding group $G$ on $X$ is transitive - this follows, for instance from \cite[Lemma 2.2]{freitag2023bounding}.
 From this point, we use the classification of group actions on strongly minimal sets, where each case essentially involves finding a differential rational\footnote{The expression is even differential birational as the expression is interdefinable with the generic solution of $X$.} expression of the generic solution of $X$ which satisfies an equation of a very particular form relating to the group $G$, what Kolchin \cite[VI.9]{KolchinDAAG} calls the a full logarithmic-differential equation of $G$ over $K$.
-It is a result of Hrushovski \cite{hrushovski1989almost} that the action of $G$ on $X$ is definably isomorphic to one of five group actions: \begin{enumerate} \item The action of $\m G_a ( \mc C) $ on $\m A^1 ( \mc C)$ by translation. \item The action of $\m G _m ( \mc C) $ on $\m A^1 ( \mc C ) \setminus \{0 \}$ by multiplication. \item The action of the affine group $Aff_2 ( \mc C)$ on $\m A^1 ( \mc C)$ by affine transformation. \item The action of $PGL_2 ( \mc C) $ on $\m P^1 ( \mc C)$ by linear fractional transformation. \item The regular action of an elliptic curve on itself. \end{enumerate}
+It is a result of Hrushovski \cite{hrushovski1989almost} that the action of $G$ on $X$ is definably isomorphic to one of five group actions: \begin{enumerate} \item The action of $\m G_a ( \mc C) $ on $\m A^1 ( \mc C)$ by translation. \item The action of $\m G _m ( \mc C) $ on $\m A^1 ( \mc C ) \setminus \{0 \}$ by multiplication. \item The action of the affine group $Aff_1 ( \mc C)$ on $\m A^1 ( \mc C)$ by affine transformation. \item The action of $PGL_2 ( \mc C) $ on $\m P^1 ( \mc C)$ by linear fractional transformation. \item The regular action of an elliptic curve on itself. \end{enumerate}

-The details of each of the cases might be found in various places, but Proposition 6.5 of \cite{jaoui2025abelian} gives the details of the first four cases.
-The details of the last case can be found in \cite[\S III.8]{kolchin1953galois} after noting that by Fact 6.4 of \cite{jaoui2025abelian} since the binding group is commutative, $p$ is itself fundamental. \end{proof}
+The details of each of the cases might be found in various places, but Proposition 6.5 of \cite{jaoui2025abelian} gives the details of the first four cases, which correspond to Ricatti type.
+The details of the last case, which correspond to Weierstrass type, can be found in \cite[\S III.8]{kolchin1953galois} after noting that since the binding group is commutative, $p$ is itself fundamental (i.e., the action of the binding group is regular, as is the case for any faithful transitive commutative group action).
+Hence $X$ is not of general type. \end{proof}

-There are numerous potential paths to proving the previous theorem.
-For instance, it seems likely that the result of Jaoui and Moosa that we cited was classically known in many cases, but we don't know another reference which covers our specific situation.
+We note that there are numerous potential paths to proving the previous theorem.
+For instance, it seems likely that the result of Jaoui and Moosa \cite{jaoui2025abelian} was classically known in many cases, but we don't know another reference which covers our specific situation.